Women for Sobriety: Criticism

-The thirteen affirmations may be difficult for women to implement in day-to-day living, depending on their situations.
+The thirteen statements may be difficult for women to implement in day-to-day living, depending on their situations.
 For instance, women with limited financial resources may find it difficult to accept that "problems bother her only to the extent she allows them."
 Depressed women may find it difficult to make enthusiasm a daily exercise, or accept happiness as a habit to develop.
-Similarly, positive thinking affirmations have been interpreted as asking women to deny their real feelings and inhibiting recovery.
-The applicability of the affirmations to female alcoholic's lives may limit the appeal of the WFS program.
+Similarly, positive thinking statements have been interpreted as asking women to deny their real feelings and inhibiting recovery.
+The applicability of the statements to female alcoholic's lives may limit the appeal of the WFS program.

-Kirkpatrick has stated the affirmations were derived from observing her thoughts as she felt good enough to stop drinking.
-The intention of the affirmations is behavior modification, asking WFS members not to dwell on past problems is intended to prevent them from drinking.
+Kirkpatrick has stated the statements were derived from observing her thoughts as she felt good enough to stop drinking.
+The intention of the statements is behavior modification, asking WFS members not to dwell on past problems is intended to prevent them from drinking.
 The purpose is not to deny the past, but not to indulge it as this is likely to cause negative thinking.
-By practicing affirmations and positive thinking, it is believed WFS members slowly change their habits and their thoughts become reality.
+By practicing statements and positive thinking, it is believed WFS members slowly change their habits and their thoughts become reality.